 “Where there are few young men, a Scout troop may be organized to serve multiple wards and branches or, in some instances, an entire stake or district”

 The Bishopric’s Responsibilities for the Primary

-There is guidance given to bishops and bishopric members regarding their responsibilities concerning Scouting and the Primary in Handbook 2: Administering the Church, in the LDS Scouting Handbook, and on the Church’s website (www.LDS.org).
+There is guidance given to bishops and bishopric members regarding their responsibilities concerning Scouting and the Primary in Handbook 2: Administering the Church and on the Church’s website (www.LDS.org).

 Some of these responsibilities include:

 - Bishopric members with stewardship over Primary should review the information found on the LDS.org website: Primary > Ward Primary Presidency Roles and Responsibilities > Bishopric.

 - “The bishop assigns one of his counselors to oversee the ward Primary . . .
 He meets regularly with the ward Primary presidency.
 He reports on Primary matters in bishopric meetings . . .
 Where Scouting is authorized by the Church, he [the bishop’s counselor] oversees Scouting for boys ages 8 through 11” (Handbook 2: 11.2.1).

 - The bishopric member responsible for overseeing the Primary generally registers as a pack committee member.
 He may wish to multiple register as a member of the troop committee (because he also has stewardship over the eleven-year-old Scout patrol).
 He should take BSA training for pack and/or troop committee members, depending upon the committee(s) on which he is registered.